gd-nvdoshkin/appium/README.md

 # Appium

-This framework was created for testing main scenarios of YandexMaps Android App.
+Framework was created for testing main scenarios of YandexMaps Android App.

 It's based on:
 1. Appium